 Starting from the day of the attack, keep journals documenting your physical and mental reactions to the dog bite.
 Take a few minutes every day to write down how you’re feeling, how the wound feels if it is healing properly, etc. Not only can this help aid your lawyer if you are pressing charges or seeking reimbursement, but it can help you to keep track of your own thoughts and feelings.

 Many people who suffer dog bites, especially violent ones, find themselves suffering from PTSD or Post Traumatic Stress Disorder.
 If it begins to affect your daily life, you may need to employ the services of a psychiatrist or therapist (including hypnotherapy) who can help you with your feelings and reactions to the dog bite.

 Dog bite claims can take a long time.
 Don’t lose hope if your claim takes months or years to complete.
 Instead, focus on healing yourself both physically and mentally, and moving on with your life.
 It’s not easy.
 Recovering from a traumatic event never is.
 It is, however, necessary.

 Getting bitten by a dog is a terrifying and harrowing ordeal, but it can be handled by simply following these steps.
 If you or someone you know was bitten by a dog (or animal), please seek medical attention immediately.
 Legal matters can be explored once the person is safe from harm.
 Seek help from police department, fire department or animal control center in your area for immediate assistance.
 Call 911 if necessary.

-DISCLAIMER: This page content is education information only.
-No legal, medical or financial advise is being provided.
+DISCLAIMER: This page content is educational information only.
+No legal, medical or financial advice is being provided.
 If you need legal, medical or financial help, please seek a licensed professional.